With the Bangladesh link cropping up, is there more to the Hyderabad human trafficking case

 All the accused were charged under the provisions of the Prevention of Immoral Traffic Act for their involvement in illegal trafficking of Bangladeshi women to Hyderabad and their sexual exploitation.

-Khan and Begum were running a prostitution racket with women trafficked from Bangladesh at a premises near Kandikal gate, Baji Nagar, Uppuguda, Hyderabad.
+Khan and Begum were running a prostitution racket with women trafficked from Bangladesh at premises near Kandikal gate, Baji Nagar, Uppuguda, Hyderabad.
 Based on credible information, Chatrinaka Police of Hyderabad City had searched the premises and arrested all three accused persons.

 Bengal born lady arrested in Bangladesh used multiple FB accounts to recruit for JMB